Steel Guitar Webpage of David J. Stewart

 Home | C6th Tabs | Rickenbacher | Tunings | Brad's Page | HSGA | Rhythm Tracks | Jerry Byrd | Steel Guitar Videos | Song Tabs | How to Go to Heaven

-I love teaching and sharing.
+I love teaching, performing and sharing.
 I made this website for everyone, particularly for the amateur musician who sincerely desires to learn to play Hawaiian music on the lap steel.
 It's a great instrument.

 A note about my personal health problems: I have suffered much in tremendous physical pain, beginning in 2004, and becoming much worse after neck surgery in 2009 and my second neck surgery in April of 2010.
 The second surgery made me much worse, giving me peripheral neuropathy in addition to my original problem of neck pain and tension.
 I have Cervical Degenerative Disk Disease (which is basically a deterioration of the neck).
 My spinal cord is damaged, which causes persistent tingling, puffiness, burning and razorblade-like pain in both arms and legs (especially on the right side).
 My right leg and arm feel half asleep 24/7.